 If you don’t have the budget to do this, you could consider starting them mid-week to give them some time off between leaving their old role and starting a new one.
 Or consider making their start time a couple of hours after everyone else so they don’t feel overwhelmed.
 Perhaps even a day at a spa or a relaxing massage before they knuckle down at their desk or take them somewhere nice for lunch on their first day.

 Putting your new employee on the spot can seem a bit unfair, but it isn’t necessarily a bad thing.
-At Karmarama, newbies have to stand up and say a funny story in front of the staff.
+At Google, new hires are asked to tell an embarrassing story in front of their colleagues.
 It breaks the ice, guarantees a few laughs and gets conversations going.